 Board meetings should be used to solicit opinions and to gather insights.
-In particular, web meetings should be leveraged to get deeper on specific subjects.
-A best use scenario of this is planning an asynchronous online assignment prior to a web meeting and taking the comments from, say for example, a 10 question discussion forum, and populating them on a slide deck.
-This slide deck can then be used to prepare a “random round robin” where advisors can be shown their assignment response and then asked to elaborate on the call.
+In particular, web meetings should be leveraged to get deeper into specific subjects.
+The best use scenario of this is planning an asynchronous online assignment prior to a web meeting and taking the comments from, say, for example, a 10-question discussion forum, and populating them on a slide deck.
+This slide deck can then be used to prepare a “random round-robin” where advisors can be shown their assignment response and then asked to elaborate on the call.
 When “peppered” with questions, a healthy conversation and debate can ensue between all advisors.
-So instead of potentially losing people in a “one way” exchange, which is often the case in presentations, everyone can be actively engaged in a healthy and productive dialogue.
+So instead of potentially losing people in a “one-way” exchange, which is often the case in presentations, everyone can be actively engaged in a healthy and productive dialogue.

 Because of variations in attendees’ internet connection speeds, it is often advised to have web cameras turned off during the call.
 Too many web cameras can slow down the connection and cause intermittent delays or issues with slides advancing or could cause some people’s screens to freeze.
 The exception to this is when the group is small and a more “intimate” and personal setting is desired or when a key facilitator or speaker needs to be seen.
 If you are running a co-authoring working group meeting from the web, “presentation” controls or “screen sharing” can be passed along to other advisors when needed.
 In addition, “drawing” tools can be leveraged if brainstorming ideas, marking up documents, or creating “mind maps” is part of the meeting agenda.